wildabeast/appmaker/readme.md

 NudgePad BETA
 =============

-Make websites, apps and more in your browser.
+NudgePad is an open source tool for making websites, apps and more in your browser.

 Try it
 ------